 Then, on top of it all, the rising cost of living makes us ever poorer, yet lack of time and energy forces us to spend more money on things our parents consider luxuries.
 Like ordering a take-away meal or doing our shopping online, often in a vain attempt to eek out a few moments of leisure time and maintain some semblance of sanity.
 Even those “fancy” coffees are often take-aways gulped down in a blur between bouts of unavoidable “adulting”.
 A decent coffee may be the one small positive thing in our day, yet we are begrudged even that.

 We aren’t entitled, we are exploited, exhausted and - despite being in our twenties and thirties - we are constantly infantilised for it.
 This is made all the worse by the fact that the mechanisms in-place to protect us against such exploitation, such as unions, were crippled or even dismantled entirely while we were still in school.
 Yet our parents see us earning more than they ever could have imagined at that age, and wonder what the problem is.
-They forget to factor in inflation, or the astronomical rise in house prices or the cost of living.
+They forget to factor in inflation, and seem particularly prone to ignoring the astronomical rise in house prices or the cost of living.
 Meaning that, in reality, we are much worse of than our parents at the same age.
 That’s despite having things they consider “luxuries” like flat screen TVs and mobile phones.

 We are performing a constant juggling act to just stay afloat, but we can’t take a break or stop, not even for a moment.
 Those aren’t balls we are juggling, it’s our lives.
 And for many of us it’s also our partner’s life and it’s our children’s lives.
 The consequences of the things we are juggling smashing onto the floor don’t bear thinking about, though worrying about it does keep us awake at night.
 In-short: yes, we are “The Burnout Generation”, of course we are.
 How could we not be when the rug has been pulled so thoroughly out from under us?